ensarkovankaya/go-notification-app/README.md

 # Notification Application

-Simple notification application that handles real-time notifications and alerts for various applications.
+Simple notification application that excepts sms messages, schedules and periodically sends them to the third-party SMS provider.

 # Installation